bjasspa/jasspa/microemacs/contribs/cheatsheet.md

 ### Installation of True Type Fonts for X11

-For the GUI version additional TrueType Font installations on X systems (MacOS
-- [XQuartz](, and Linux - X11) improve  visual  display and ISO  encodings  usage.
+For the GUI version additional TrueType Font installations on X systems (MacOS with [XQuartz](https://www.xquartz.org/)  or Linux  with [X11](https://www.x.org) or  [XWayland]()  improve the visual  display and ISO  encodings  usage.
 Here an example how you can index  existing  True Type fonts which are already on your system  installed by the package  manager.
 Recommended  fonts are for example,  liberation-mono and dejavu-sans-mono as they come with a lot of font